The body of Russian opposition leader Alexei Navalny has been handed over to his mother, aide says | Politics

 - Russian Federation

-The body of Russian opposition leader Alexei Navalny has been handed over to his mother, an aide to Navalny said Saturday.
+The body of Russian opposition leader Alexei Navalny has been handed over to his mother, a top aide to Navalny said Saturday on his social media account.

 Ivan Zhdanov, the director of Navalny's Anti-Corruption Foundation, made the announcement on his Telegram account and thanked "everyone" who had called on Russian authorities to return Navalny's body to his mother.

-Earlier Saturday, Yulia Navalnaya, Navalny's widow, accused President Vladimir Putin of mocking Christianity by trying to force his mother to agree to a secret funeral after his death in a penal colony.
+Earlier Saturday, Yulia Navalnaya, Navalny's widow, accused President Vladimir Putin of mocking Christianity by trying to force his mother to agree to a secret funeral after his death in an Arctic penal colony.

+"Thank you very much.
+Thanks to everyone who wrote and recorded video messages.
+You all did what you needed to do.
+Thank you.
+Alexei Navalny's body has been given to his mother," Zhdanov wrote.

+Navalny, 47, Russia's most well-known opposition politician, unexpectedly died on Feb 16 in an Arctic penal colony and his family have been fighting for more than a week to have his body returned to them.
+Prominent Russians released videos calling on authorities to release the body and Western nations have hit Russia with more sanctions as punishment for Navalny's death as well as for the second anniversary of its invasion of Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)